What Is the Usual Work Comp Settlement for Lower Back Injury

 Workers’ compensation in Iowa allows an employee to collect medical coverage and disability for heat-related injuries or illnesses.
 If the employee suffers from heat stroke – which can be life-threatening – they may require emergency medical care.
 The benefits under the employer’s workers’ compensation insurance policy should cover all emergency medical costs as well as subsequent medical costs.
 While the employee is out of work due to their heat-related injury, workers’ compensation will also pay disability benefits.
 For some employees, it may take several days to recover fully from heat stroke, while an employee with heat exhaustion (a precursor to heat stroke) may only need one or two days to recover.
 Some employees suffering from heat stroke may be permitted to return to work, but only in a temporarily-limited capacity, meaning they can only work in a cool, indoor environment.

-If you have suffered from a heat-related injury or illness, contact an attorney at Pothitakis Law Firm today.
-We can discuss your heat-related condition, the medical care you are receiving, and your workers’ compensation claim benefits.
-Call us at 888-459-7613 or complete an online contact form to get started.
+If you have suffered from a heat-related injury or illness, contact a workers' compensation attorney at Pothitakis Law Firm today.
+We can discuss your heat stroke workers' compensation claim options, the medical care you are receiving, and your available claim benefits.
+Call us at (866) 753-4692 or complete an online contact form to get started.